Miky Maous

-Miky Maous was published by Nea Aktina A. E., a subsidiary of Terzopoulos Publishing S. A. and Lambrakis Press Group since 1999.
+Miky Maous was published by Nea Aktina S.A., a subsidiary of Terzopoulos Publishing S.A. and Lambrakis Press Group since 1999.
 At the beginning of September 2013, Miky Maous ceased publications due to the ongoing crisis in Greece, that caused budget problems to Nea Aktina.

-In 2014, the magazine was relaunched by Kathimerini, with a new numbering starting again from #1.
+In 2014, the magazine was relaunched by Kathimerini, with numbering starting at #1.

-In Greek culture, the phrase Miky Maous has become synonymous with comic books as almost every Greek has been a Disney magazine reader at some point in his or her life.
+In Greek culture, the phrase Miky Maous has become synonymous with comic books.